dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 It is conceivable that alternative ways to decentralize a dapp are added in later SNS versions.

-The decentralization sale and the steps to conclude a SNS launch including this decentralization sale are described in more detail [here](./deployment.md).
+The decentralization sale and the steps to conclude an SNS launch including this decentralization sale are described in more detail [here](./deployment.md).

 ### SNS maintenance